gadfly16/Dagger/Dagger.md

 ### Serialization

-Dagger provides a standard serialization mechanism for both storage and communication.
-The serialized form preserves both values and metadata (including constraints and interpretations), enabling perfect reconstruction of the tree after serialization.
+Dagger provides a standard serialization mechanism for both storage and communication called *Standard Binary Representation* or SBR for short.
+The serialized form preserves labels, values and metadata enabling perfect reconstruction from the serialized version.

 ### Concurrency Model